papermoonio/polkadot-ecosystem-docs-draft/docs/build-on-polkadot/xcm/hrmp-channels/overview.md

 An additional HRMP channel must be established in the opposite direction to enable bidirectional communication.
 This requires repeating the request and acceptance process but with the parachains reversing their roles.

-Once both unidirectional channels are established, the parachains can then send messages back and forth freely through the bidirectional HRMP communication channel.
+Once both unidirectional channels are established, the parachains can send messages back and forth freely through the bidirectional HRMP communication channel.

 ### Procedure for Initiating HRMP Channel Setup